Symplectic higher Auslander correspondence for type A: Background

 We study derived invariants of higher Auslander algebras of type A. The perfect derived category $\perf(\A_{n,d})$ has a distinguished collection of generators given by indecomposable projective $\A_{n,d}$-modules, which we label as follows.
-For $n$ and $d$ natural numbers ($n\geq d$), equip the index set $ \N_{n,d}$ with a lexicographic order defined by $I < J$ if there exists an $a=1,\dots,d$ such that $i_h=j_h$ for all $1 \leq h < a$ and $i_{a}<j_a$.
-For $I\in \N_{n,d}$, denote by $\Q_{I}$ the vertex of the quiver underlying $\A_{n,d}$ at the lattice point $I$, and by $e_I$ the idempotent element of $\A_{n,d}$ corresponding to the path of length $0$ starting at the vertex $\Q_I$.
+For $I\in \N_{n,d}$, denote by $e_I$ the idempotent element of $\A_{n,d}$ corresponding to the path of length $0$ starting at the vertex of the quiver underlying $\A_{n,d}$ at the lattice point $I$.
 Further denote by $I^{\op}$ the tuple:

-and by $\P_I:=\A_{n,d} e_{I^{\op}}$ the (left) indecomposable projective module associated to $e_{I^{\op}}$.
-The endomorphism algebra of this collection of projectives is isomorphic to $\A_{n,d}$ as graded $\kk$-algebras (\cite[Section~II.2]{ARS95}).
-Using the combinatorial presentation of higher Auslander algebras of type A, we note there is an indecomposable morphism from $\P_I$ to $\P_J$, for $I,J \in \N_{n,d}$, exactly when
+and by $\P_I:=\A_{n,d} e_{I^{\op}}$ the (left) indecomposable projective module associated to the vertex $I^{\op}$.
+The endomorphism algebra of this collection of projectives is isomorphic to $\A_{n,d}$ as graded $\kk$-algebras \cite[Section~II.2]{ARS95}.
+Using the combinatorial presentation of higher Auslander algebras of type A, we note there is a non-zero morphism from $\P_I$ to $\P_J$, for $I,J \in \N_{n,d}$, exactly when